• KultureGeek

 Fidelia is the audiophile music player for Mac.
 It plays your music the way it was recorded — with no compression, no quality loss, and no compromise.

-Fidelia includes three DSP processors that audio engineers pay hundreds of dollars for as standalone plugins — built into the player at no extra cost.
+Fidelia includes three DSP processors that engineers pay hundreds for as standalone plugins — built in at no extra cost.

 HeadSpace — Frequency-Dependent Headphone Processing

-Headphones are unnatural.
-Your left ear should hear your right speaker, and vice versa — but with headphones, that doesn't happen.
+Headphones are unnatural — your left ear never hears the right speaker the way it would in a room.
 HeadSpace corrects this with frequency-dependent crossfeed modeled on real head acoustics.
-The result is a soundstage that sounds like speakers in a room, not two drivers against your ears.
+A soundstage that sounds like speakers in a room, not two drivers against your ears.

 Pro Dither — Psychoacoustic Noise Shaping

 When audio is converted between bit depths, dithering determines whether the noise floor disappears or becomes audible.
 Fidelia uses a 9th-order psychoacoustic noise shaper tuned to ISO 226 equal-loudness contours — the same approach used by the dither processors licensed by Pro Tools and Logic.
-The noise floor drops below the threshold of hearing.
-This is mastering-grade dither, built in.
+The noise floor drops below the threshold of hearing — mastering-grade, built in.

 Reference Sample Rate Conversion

-If your library is at 96 kHz and your DAC runs at 48 kHz, that conversion matters.
-Fidelia uses linear-phase resampling and minimum-phase engines, the same used by Reaper, Audacity, and professional mastering suites.
-Fidelia includes both engines, with five quality presets and fine-grained advanced controls.
+When your library's sample rate doesn't match your DAC, that conversion matters.
+Fidelia uses linear-phase resampling and minimum-phase engines, the same used by Reaper, Audacity, and professional mastering suites — both engines, with five quality presets and advanced controls.

 Bit-Perfect & Exclusive Mode